segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

 2. Search for "Supervised AI" in the Destinations Catalog, and select the Supervised AI destination.
 3. Go to your [Supervised AI dashboard](https://supervisedai.com/integrations), and copy your "API Key".
 4. Back in the Segment app, paste the API key into the settings for the Supervised AI destination.

+> info ""
-4. Expect to see data in under 48 hours.
-We will notify you via email when your model is generated.
+> You should see data in Supervised AI within 48 hours.
+SupervisedAI notifies you by email when your model is generated.

 *Optional:* If you would like to sync your past events which were sent through Segment into your Supervised AI instance, you have the option of leveraging Segment's [Replay](https://segment.com/docs/guides/what-is-replay/) feature.